MP 20x8/4x3 / N38 - neodymium magnet

 Apart from immense strength, neodymium magnets have the following advantages:

-- Key role in modern technologies – are utilized in hard drives, electric motors, medical apparatus and very advanced devices.
+- Key role in the industry of new technologies – are used in computer drives, electric motors, medical devices and other modern machines.

 Disadvantages of neodymium magnets: